samjaninf/smartitsm/README.md

 Your contribution is appreciated!
 Please, [read more about it at our website](http://www.smartitsm.org/contribution).

+##  ToDo

+...a.k.a.
+Roadmap

+*   upgrade routines
+*   remove routines
+*   support for other GNU/Linux distributions
+*   save state for better resuming
+*   auto-create credentials and save them

 ##   Copyright and License

 Copyright (C) 2012 [synetics GmbH](http://www.i-doit.com/)